 I can get in a full body paddle rotation while wearing this wetsuit.
 I do paddle slower over winter, but I blame the extremely cold air rather than the suit.

 The internal seams are not tapped, but it has never been an issue.
-It uses a very heavy duty zipper which has never given me any issues.
+It uses a very heavy duty zipper which again has been reliable.

-Overall, it is a good affordable wetsuit which serves me well for winter paddles.
+Overall, it is a good affordable wetsuit that serves me well for winter paddles.

 This wetsuit is warmer than the cheaper ZCCO, partly because the torso is made from 4mm rather than 3mm neoprene but also due to several key differences.
 The seams are blind Stitched then tripled glued, making for a much more watertight fit.

-There is also a large, wind proof section on the torso.
-By blocking the wind, it does make the wetsuit feel a lot warmer.
-Although, life jackets cover the same area, so they also block a lot of wind.
-Still a nice feature to have.
+There is also a large, windproof section on the torso that helps block the wind, it does make the wetsuit feel a lot warmer in breezy conditions.
+Although life jackets cover the same area, so they also block a lot of wind.
+Still, a nice feature to have.

 This is the first farmer john style wetsuit on the list.
-Farmer john style wetsuits cover the legs and the torso while leaving the arms bear.
-They allow for maximum arm movement while paddling (It honestly does not changes much).
+Farmer John style wetsuits cover the legs and the torso while leaving the arms bare.
+They allow for maximum arm movement while paddling (It honestly does not change much).

-The NRS Men’s 3.0 is a kayaking wetsuit, it has a long front double zipper.
-Is to open to allow for ventilation, and the bottom zipper can be open to go to the toilet.
+The NRS Men’s 3.0 is a kayaking wetsuit, it has a long front double zipper that is easy to open to allow for ventilation if used during warmer weather.
+The bottom zipper can be opened to go to the toilet.
 It really is a good design, especially if you are spending the day on the water.
-This long front zipper, is also a possible point of water intrusion, so it is not quite as warm as an equivalent wetsuit with a smaller zipper.
-That is the price of convince.

-If the NRS Farmer John wetsuit is not a good fit, then the kokatat neozip is an equally good alternative.
-Normally slightly cheaper to
+If the NRS Farmer John wetsuit is not a good fit, then the Kokatat Neozip seems like a good alternative.
+Normally slightly cheaper to.

-Sharkskin chillproof is a neoprene alternative wetsuit.
+Sharkskin chillproof is made from a neoprene alternative.
 I might sound a bit negative at the start of this review, but I actually really like it.
-Sometimes I wear it overtop my Neoprene suits for extra warmth.
+Sometimes I wear it inside my Neoprene suits for extra warmth.

-The product descriptions explains the technical details but it is basically made from three layers of synthetic materials.
-The inner layer is fleece which feels soft and warm, but does trap the sweat and become wet after a while.
+The product descriptions explain the technical details but it is basically made from three layers of synthetic materials.
+The inner layer is fleece which feels soft and warm but does trap the sweat and become saturated after paddling hard.
 The next layer is windrproof and is meant to be breathable, and the outer layer is a durable hard wearing shell.
 So basically a windrproof, water repellent fleece.

-Their marketing claims that it provides the thermal properties of a 2.5 to 3mm neoprene wetsuit..
-Well, I rate shark skin products highly, and have worn chillproof for years.
-There is no way that Sharkskin chillproof is anywhere near as warm as 3mm neoprene.
-If I had to give a figure, I say it is more like 1.5 mm neoprene and it certainly does not keep you warm for long in the water.
+Their marketing claims that it provides the thermal properties of a 2.5 to 3mm neoprene wetsuit.
+Well, I rate shark skin products highly and have worn chillproof for years.
+But there is no way that Sharkskin chillproof is anywhere near as warm as 3mm neoprene.
+If I had to give a figure, I say it is more like 1mm neoprene and it certainly does not keep you warm for long in the water.
 I have experienced it.

 When I use to live in New Zealand, it is what I wore all winter when actively paddling.
-It kept me warm unless there was serious windchill. .
-But, New Zealand has mild winters, I never saw ice on the rivers.
-Up here in the Northern Hemisphere the winters are much colder.
+It kept me warm unless there was serious windchill.
+But, New Zealand has very mild winters, I never saw ice on the rivers.
+Up here in the Northern Hemisphere, the winters are much colder.
 Sharkskin alone is not sufficient.
-Here I wear it in the Spring, Fall and as a base layer beneath my wetsuit.
-In these situations it excels.
+Here I wear it in the Spring, Fall, and as a base layer beneath my wetsuit.
+In these situations, it excels.